tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-26-deep-learning-graphical-models.md

 **Marginal distribution** is a Probability distribution over a single Random Variable represented by $P(X)$.

-**Joint distribution** is a probability distribution over all possble combinations of two or more RVs represented by $P(X, Y, ...)$
+**Joint distribution** is a probability distribution over all possible combinations of two or more RVs represented by $P(X, Y, ...)$

 **Conditional distribution** is a probability distribution over some variables given other variables represented by $P(X \mid Y)$

 We can also have a combination of joint and conditional called the **Joint Conditional Distribution** represented by $P(X, Y, ... \mid Z)$

-Joint distribution can be factorized as a product of mariginals and some conditional distributions.
+Joint distribution can be factorized as a product of marginals and some conditional distributions.

 $$P(X, Y) = P(X \mid Y)P(Y)$$